AlexTISYoung/snipar/docs/tutorial.rst

     ``impute.py --ibd chr_1.ibd --bgen chr_1 --king king.kin0 --agesex agesex.txt --out chr_1 --threads 4 --from_chr 1 --to_chr 2``

-It is necessary to provide the *--from_chr* and *--to_chr* arguments when imputing from .bgen files since they often do not contain information on which chromosome the SNPs are located on, and it's necessary to match the IBD segments to the SNPs on the same chromosome.
+It is necessary to provide the *--from_chr* and *--to_chr* arguments when imputing from a single .bgen file (not multiple .bgen files input with the numerical wildcard for chromosome number) since they often do not contain information on which chromosome the SNPs are located on, and it's necessary to match the IBD segments to the SNPs on the same chromosome.

 To use IBD segments output by KING with the --ibdseg argument (sample.king.segments.gz), use the following command: